This topic is under construction for the 17.3 release of LabKey Server. For current documentation of this feature, click here.

 - Select a user from the dropdown and click Impersonate

-You are now viewing the site as the user you selected.
-For example, the user's display name appears in the upper right corner of your screen and the only permissions you receive are those granted to that user.
+You are now viewing the site as the user you selected, with only the permissions granted to that user.
+When you reopen the

 Impersonating a security group is useful for testing the permissions granted to that group.